Overland Park Child Custody Attorney

 Modification

-If a parent refuses, the parental plan can be brought before a judge.
+If a parent refuses to change an existing parenting plan, the plan can be brought before a judge.
 Many family law courts are filled with cases each day, so they require substantial changes for modifications to be granted.

 Let’s say a residential parent is not meeting the duties of their responsibilities, then they can be found in contempt of court.
 If your family is involved in a serious matter, judges may offer an alternative order.
 Speak with a child custody attorney today to protect your family.